SailfishOS-for-the-fairphone-4/getting_started/README.md

 ## Component specific known issues

-### Earpiece speaker does not work
-The earpiece speaker of the Fairphone does not work correctly when calling.

-### Bluetooth is not working
-Bluetooth does not work at time of writing: 14-06-2023

 ### Mobile network does not work
 Mobile network does not work in Sailfish version 4.5.0.18.
 In the newest version announced here: [[Release notes] Struven ketju 4.5.0.19](https://forum.sailfishos.org/t/release-notes-struven-ketju-4-5-0-19/15078).
 It is stated there has been a fix for IPv6-only mobile networks.
 Currently, there are no new latest toolings and targets availible for Sailfish verion 4.5.0.19 yet. see: [Index of /sdk/targets/](https://releases.sailfishos.org/sdk/targets/)